vyrzdev/vyrzdev/README.md

     - Programming Languages (Representing Contextual Grammars (EBNF), Abstract Syntax Trees, Compilers (extend one!))
     - Data Fundamentals - (Tensors, Optimisation Problems, Numpy, Matplotlib)
     - Networked Systems - (TCP/UDP/QUIC, real world concerns, Congestion Control/Slow-Start)
-    - Systems Programming - (C, Pointers & Memory Access, Manual Allocation, implemented various ADTs in C)
+    - Systems Programming - (C, Pointers & Memory Access, Manual Allocation, implemented various ADTs)
     - Team Project - (Design and implement a REAL PRODUCT for a REAL CUSTOMER in teams of 5, randomly selected)
       - Working for THALES UK, to produce GeoQuery, a tool which takes a directory full of map files, and allows this directory to be searched by a region, to find all files which contain data about the query region.